lifeashaze/athenium/README.md

 ![image](https://github.com/user-attachments/assets/d119a9e6-5f66-426f-a449-09bacf8d81f2)

 Athenium is a comprehensive student academic management system designed to streamline coursework, simplify submissions, and elevate the educational experience for both students and educators.
+It serves as an all-in-one platform that empowers students and educators to manage their academic activities efficiently.

 ## 🌟 Features